imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Getting started.md

 * **Objectives**: These are the major milestones or areas of focus required to realize the vision.
 * **Domains**: These are specific areas of responsibility or influence where actionable work happens.

 Each **Domain** includes documentation that links to multiple **processes** or habit files detailing the necessary actions.

-When all the processes related to a domain are implemented, the domain is considered well-managed.
+However, for domains involving character traits, tracking process compliance alone is not enough.
+You also need a **lagging indicator** — a measure of whether the domain is actually improving, not just whether you're doing the habits.
+For worship domains this is straightforward (you did the action or you didn't), but for bad traits it requires a dedicated outcome system explained in [Domain outcomes](Resources/Domain%20outcomes.md) and the [Taqwa Framework](Resources/Taqwa%20framework.md).

 The **processes or habits** are implemented, changed, improved, or swapped using a specific framework explained further in [Process handling](Resources/Process%20handling.md).
 Due to the interconnected nature of the objectives, processes can be part of multiple domains simultaneously.
 Each process file includes a link to the relevant domains to facilitate navigation.